connected-web/paws/README.md

 - `git clone`
 - `npm install`

-## Run
+## Run PAWS

-To run fresh, deleting all image and report data, use:

-- `npm run start:clean`

-To resume or start a run, reusing the last state based on `report.json`, use:
+To resume or start PAWS, reusing the last state based on `report.json`, use:

 - `npm start`

+This will navigate the site, and create a daily report of images and places found.

+## Website

+PAWS comes packed with its own nodejs based website to review rendered reports and navigate screenshots.
+To start it up, run:

+- `npm run website`

 ## Configure